Skip to main content

 Zainaldin has published numerous articles and peer-reviewed book chapters on Greco-Roman science and philosophy, on Latin literature, and on Greco-Roman/Chinese comparative studies (overview).
 Written alongside his dissertation, his first book, on the fragmentary Latin agricultural writings of the third-century Roman author Gargilius Martialis, was published by Cambridge University Press in 2020 in the series Cambridge Classical Texts and Commentaries.
 Besides establishing a new critical Latin text of the extant agricultural writings of this 3rd-century north-African author, the book offers a comprehensive study of Gargilius’ writings, revealing their importance for our understanding of the development of the Latin language and of ancient scientific and technical literature.

-Zainaldin has three further book projects ongoing (overview also here):
+Zainaldin has four further book projects ongoing (overview also here):

-• A large book, in production with Cambridge University Press, that presents the first full-scale, synthetic study of the artes—the systematic prose treatises on the ancient “arts and sciences”—of the early Roman Empire.
-This project not only reconstructs for the first time the emergence of a distinctive intellectual culture represented by the artes, but also demonstrates the extent and originality of Roman scientific thought.
+• A large book, in production with Cambridge University Press (appearing in 2025), that presents the first full-scale, synthetic study of the artes—the systematic prose treatises on the ancient “arts and sciences”—of the early Roman Empire.
+This monograph not only reconstructs for the first time the emergence of a distinctive intellectual culture represented by the artes, but also demonstrates the extent and originality of Roman scientific thought.

 • A commentary on Seneca the Younger’s Consolation to Marcia, co-written with Jonathan Master (Emory University) and under contract with Cambridge University Press for the series Cambridge Greek and Latin Classics, that sets Seneca’s work into its manifold ancient contexts (historical, philosophical, linguistic, literary, and cultural).